ZhijieXiong/pyedmine/README_EN.md

 python examples/knowledge_tracing/evaluate/sequential_dlkt.py --model_dir_name [model_dir_name] --dataset_name [dataset_name] --test_file_name [test_file_name]
 ```
 In addition to conventional metric evaluation, knowledge tracing and cognitive diagnosis models can also undergo fine-grained evaluations, such as cold-start evaluation and multi-step prediction for knowledge tracing.
 These evaluations can be enabled by setting the corresponding parameters

+Here describes the meaning of various evaluation metrics:

+#### Knowledge Tracing

+- overall: Prediction begins from the second interaction in each sequence.
+- core: A metric proposed in the paper *[Do We Fully Understand Students’ Knowledge States?
+Identifying and Mitigating Answer Bias in Knowledge Tracing](https://arxiv.org/abs/2308.07779)*.
+- user warm start, seqStart25: Prediction starts from the 25th interaction in each sequence.
+- user cold start, seqEnd5: Only the first five interactions in each sequence are used for prediction.
+- question cold start, queNum5: Only questions that appear five times or fewer in the training set are used for prediction.
+- multi step: Two multi-step prediction tasks as described in the paper *[pyKT: A Python Library to Benchmark Deep Learning based Knowledge Tracing Models](https://dl.acm.org/doi/abs/10.5555/3600270.3601617)*.
+- first trans: Only predict a student's first interaction with each knowledge concept in their sequence.

+#### Cognitive Diagnosis
+- overall: Predict across the entire test set.
+- user cold start, userNum5: Only predict for students who appear five times or fewer in the training set.
+- question cold start, questionNum5: Only predict for questions that appear five times or fewer in the training set.

+#### Exercise Recommendation
+- KG4EX\_ACC: A metric proposed in the paper *[KG4Ex: An Explainable Knowledge Graph-Based Approach for Exercise Recommendation](https://dl.acm.org/doi/10.1145/3583780.3614943)*.
+The reported results are computed using the DKT model.
+- KG4EX\_NOV: Same as KG4EX\_ACC.
+- OFFLINE\_ACC: Accuracy is computed by comparing predicted exercises with those a student actually practiced in the future.
+- OFFLINE\_NDCG: NDCG is computed based on the student's actual future exercises as ground truth.
+- PERSONALIZATION\_INDEX: Measures the diversity of recommended exercises across different students as an indicator of personalization.

 You can also download [pre-trained models](https://drive.google.com/drive/folders/1KxLgcVDoZwswopCRQEVnBKn4K4gs3lRf?usp=sharing) to evaluate them on our provided experimental settings